Romeo Santos: Solo career, signing with Sony Music, Formula, Vol. 1, and live release (2011–2013)

-In February 2012, he sold out New York City's famous Madison Square Garden three nights in a row on the 11th, 23rd, and 24th of that month.
+In February 2012, he sold out New York City's iconic Madison Square Garden three nights of that month.
 The first night kicked off The King Stays King tour which was the tour of his first solo album.
+The tour featured artists like Antony "El Mayimbe" Santos, Luis Vargas, Wisin & Yandel, P. Diddy, and Usher.
 On August 20, 2012, a live version of the song Llévame Contigo was released as a single to promote Santos' first live album as a solo artist.
 On November 6, 2012, Santos' released The King Stays King: Sold Out at Madison Square Garden.
 It is a CD and DVD based on the three nights at MSG.
 This is his first live album and concert film as a solo artist.
-The live album peaked at number 65 on the Billboard 200 and at 1 Billboard Top Latin and Tropical Albums charts.
+The live album peaked at number 65 on the Billboard 200 and at number 1 on both the Top Latin and Tropical Albums Billboard charts.

-In December 2012, He sold out twice in a row at the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic on the 15th and 22th of that month.
+In December 2012, he sold out twice in a row at the Félix Sánchez Olympic Stadium in Santo Domingo, Dominican Republic on the 15th and 22nd of that month.
 Santos made history selling out two nights at a stadium with a capacity of over 50,000 for concerts.
 This was the end of the 2012 portion of the tour.
 In February 2013.
 He started the 2013 portion of the tour with two nights at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico on the 14th and 15th of that month.

-The tour would continue until July of 2013.
+The tour would continue until July 2013.